la2050/challenge/_2021/live/neighborhood-housing-services-of-los-angeles-county.md

   Farms reconnects the lives of the formerly incarcerated back to the fabric of society through urban agriculture, gainful employment and job training programs.
-Please explain how you will define and measure success for your project.: "By 2020, NHS will have expanded its loan production by 15% and PCR by 15%.
+What evidence do you have that this project, program, or initiative is or will be successful, and how will you define and measure success?: "By 2020, NHS will have expanded its loan production by 15% and PCR by 15%.
 By 2021 NHS hopes to raise an additional $30 million in capital for program leverage, and by 2022 plans to enter escrow on 6 land banking sites for development near transit. \n\nOur partners envision that SCI will deliver a systemic, replicable model with programming and service delivery that can be utilized in similar LMI communities throughout the country.
 In order to achieve the desired long-term social impact that NHS envisions for the City of Compton, SCI’s objectives include: \n\n*\tBlight mitigation and comprehensive neighborhood revitalization\n*\tIncrease neighborhood investment and small business capital in TOD neighborhoods to connect residents to economic opportunity \n*\tSupport urban agricultural, agribusiness, and local farmers.
 Increase access to healthy foods to increase food security\n*\tDevelop greener mixed-use residential and commercial development in the neighborhood, acquire 6 additional blighted properties \n*\tIncrease social capital, improve quality of life in the community, preserve culture, heritage and legacy neighborhoods\n"
-Approximately how many people will be directly impacted by this proposal?: '15000' Approximately how many people will be indirectly impacted by this proposal?: '95000' Please describe the broader impact of your proposal.: > Public policies are often enacted under the guise of creating new public spaces, combatting blight, or bolstering economic development.
+Approximately how many people will be directly impacted by this project, program, or initiative?: '15000' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '95000' Describe how Los Angeles County will be different if your work is successful.: > Public policies are often enacted under the guise of creating new public spaces, combatting blight, or bolstering economic development.
 But over time, these policies have stripped minority communities of the wealth and financial